bsteen/is-it-on-hfqdb/README.md

 # Is it on HFQPDB?
-This script checks if Harbor Freight coupons (https://www.harborfreight.com/coupons) have been posted to the coupon database (https://www.hfqpdb.com).
+This script checks if the currently active Harbor Freight coupons have been uploaded to the Harbor Freight Tools Coupon Database.
-It downloads all the **active** coupons from HF and the database then compares the two sets to see if any of the HF coupons are not in the **active** coupons database.
+It downloads all the coupons from https://www.harborfreight.com/coupons and https://www.hfqpdb.com/browse then compares the two sets.
-If a HF coupon is not present on the database, the image is saved to `upload_to_hfqdb/` for manual upload.
+If a coupon is not present on the "browse" page of the database, the coupon image is saved to `upload_to_hfqdb/` for you to manually upload.

 Copyright 2023 Benjamin Steenkamer